5 Strategies – How to fulfil GDPR compliance requirements?August 2, 2019 |GDPR

 Don’t let your data take over

-Remote encryption or wiping personal data on those personal devices, means you know where you are in regards to reporting to the supervisory authority should a breach occur.
+Remote encryption or wiping personal data on those personal devices, which means you know where you are in regard to reporting to the supervisory authority should a breach occur.

 Automation is the way forward